Get yourself moving

-- Register to find other commuters and message the individuals that you match to about biking or walking together
+- create an account to find other commuters and message the individuals that you match to about biking or walking together

 - Contact staff to create a flyer outlining your commute.
 In addition to you having your own personal set of flyers, Pace RideShare will share your commute via social media, and at your employer's location when possible

 - You may want to approach the Human Resources department, Transportation Coordinator or Property Manager for assistance with identifying other commuters that might be interested in biking or walking with you

 Make sure you are staying as safe as possible by following these tips:

 - Focus on the traffic.
 Don't get distracted with talking, texting and listening to tunes.